Nanoco Group (LON:NANO) Trading Up 12.3% – Time to Buy?

-Nanoco Group (LON:NANO – Get Free Report) last posted its earnings results on Tuesday, April 15th.
+Nanoco Group (LON:NANO – Get Free Report) last announced its earnings results on Tuesday, April 15th.
 The company reported GBX (0.53) (($0.01)) EPS for the quarter.
 Nanoco Group had a negative net margin of 15.91% and a positive return on equity of 419.06%.
-On average, equities research analysts predict that Nanoco Group plc will post 0.3318825 EPS for the current year.
+On average, research analysts predict that Nanoco Group plc will post 0.3318825 EPS for the current fiscal year.

 About Nanoco Group